GiovanniBianchini/show-more-less/README.md

 2) Which type of element inside container will be hidden
 3) How many items show at first
 4) How many items add to list every time "show more" is triggered

+In this case I used a list but you can target every element with/without a class/id.